 Laboratory Projects: No labs.

-Design Project: A final term paper is required, worth 30% of the grade.
+Term Project: A final term paper is required, worth 40% of the grade.
 The term paper is developed throughout the course, as follows.
-At the beginning of the course, students are given a list of currently used biomedical devices that are used in contact with the body, each student is assigned or chooses one device, and is asked to make a brief presentation.
-The students must find at least one manufacturer of the device, and find out as much as they can about what type of materials are used in the device and why they were chosen.
-Only devices actually on the market and being used clinically may are studied.
-In the second phase of term paper development, students make an oral presentation or written report on the known failure mechanisms of their assigned biomedical device.
-A “failure mechanism” is why the device sometimes fails in clinical use, e.g. aseptic loosening in hip implants or thrombosis of cardiovascular stents.
-All known failure mechanisms for the device are reviewed.
+At the beginning of the course, students are given a list of currently used biomedical devices that are used in contact with the body.
+Each student is assigned or chooses one device.
+Students must find at least one manufacturer of the device, and find out as much as they can about what type of materials are used in the device and why those materials were chosen.
+Only devices actually on the market and being used clinically may be selected.
+Students must ascertain what are the known failure mechanisms associated with their selected device.
+A “failure mechanism” is why the device sometimes fails in clinical use (e.g., aseptic loosening in hip implants or thrombosis of cardiovascular stents).
+All known failure mechanisms for the device must be reviewed.
 This exercise is intended to familiarize the students with shortcomings of current devices so that they are prepared to propose improvements in the device in their term paper.
-The final phase of term paper is to propose a solution to one or more of the known device failure mechanisms and methods to test whether the proposed solution works, which involves prior review of the Specific Aims by the instructor.

 Outcomes Addressed By This Course:

-Specific outcomes in Bioen 490 and their assessment mechanisms are as follows.
+Specific ABET outcomes for Bioen.
+490 and their assessment mechanisms are as follows:

-Relationship of Course to Departmental Objectives: Note that these Program Educational Objectives are those approved by faculty Sept.
-14, 2012)
+Relationship of Course to Departmental Objectives: Note that these Program Educational Objectives are those approved by the Bioen. faculty on Sept.
+14, 2012).

-The relationship of Bioe 490 to department objectives is as follows:
+The relationship of Bioen.
+490/590 to department objectives is as follows: